Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 ———

-Late in Another Path, after Cain and Schala have Their First Time, the post-coitus pillow talk inevitably turns to Schala's fears about everyone discovering their Relationship Upgrade.
+Late in Antiquity's story, after Cain and Schala have Their First Time on their honeymoon, the post-coitus pillow talk inevitably turns to Schala's fears about the general populace discovering their private marriage.
 Cain, being the tactful sort…

 Cain: I'm willing to bet three months of my stipend that Eiric figures it out just by looking at us.